LucaPalminteri/LucaPalminteri/README.md

 👋 Hi, I'm Luca Palminteri
 ==========================
-Currently working at @Renaiss as a Full Stack Software Engineer.
-Frontend leaning.
-Passionate about what I do.
-I consider myself a problem solver
+Currently working at @Renaiss as a Full Stack Software Engineer (frontend leaning).
+Contributing to a brokerage platform that operates across one of Argentina’s main capital markets.

 About Me
 -----------